 A financial liability is derecognised when the obligation specified in the contract is discharged, cancelled or expires.
+The difference between the carrying value of the financial liability and the consideration paid is recognised in Statement of profit and loss.

 (f) Investments in Subsidiaries, Associates and Joint Ventures: